zhaoheng001/Segmentation_code/README.md

 # Segmentation_code
 ## System Requirements
 ### OS Requirements
-This package is supported for macOS and Linux.
+This code is supported for macOS and Linux.
 The package has been tested on the following systems:
 - macOS: Monterey (12.6.8)
 - Linux: Ubuntu 16.04
 ### Python Dependencies